 (E) Upon approval by the receiving state or territory as evidenced by a signed JFS 01661 (ICPC 100A) indicating that the placement may be made, the PCSA holding custody of the child shall:

-(1) Make arrangements for the child to travel to the receiving state.
+(1) Make arrangements for the child to travel to the receiving state if deciding to place.

 (3) Maintain financial responsibility for the care, medical care and education of the child and retain jurisdiction of the child until one of the following occurs: